K-Society/KSociety.Example/docs/KSociety.Example.Srv.Behavior/README.md

 [KSociety.Example Home](https://github.com/K-Society/KSociety.Example)

-# KSociety.Example.Infra.DataAccess
+# KSociety.Example.Srv.Behavior

-An essential example on how to use [KSociety.Example.Infra.DataAccess](https://github.com/K-Society/KSociety.Example/tree/master/Src/01/06/KSociety.Example.Infra.DataAccess).
+An essential example on how to use [KSociety.Example.Srv.Behavior](https://github.com/K-Society/KSociety.Example/tree/master/Src/01/02/KSociety.Example.Srv.Behavior).

 ### How to use this example (for Windows)